 The International Court sitting which began at the Hague in Holland on Friday (January 5) was to decide whether it had jurisdiction over the Icelandic fishing limits dispute with Britain and West Germany.

-The International Court sitting which began at the Hague in Holland on Friday (January 5) was to decide whether it had jurisdiction over the Icelandic fishing limits dispute with Britain and West Germany.
+Background: The International Court sitting which began at the Hague in Holland on Friday (January 5) was to decide whether it had jurisdiction over the Icelandic fishing limits dispute with Britain and West Germany.
 During the day's arguments, presented by British Attorney-General Sir Pater Rawlinson, the Icelandic bench remained empty -- for Iceland's Government has refused to recognise the Court.

 Sir Peter accused Iceland of deliberately flouting previous International Court orders not to harass British trawlers fishing off the Iceland coast.
 Pressing Britain's argument that Iceland's extension of its fishing limits last September from 12 to 50 nautical miles was a violation of international law, he said that between September 4 and November 23 last year eight British vessels had their trawls cut by Icelandic gun-boats.